About

 School work includes a presentation about Language and Social Media for the London Oratory; a talk to Dulwich College about Teaching Shakespeare to Prisoners; and Speaking Shakespeare workshops for King’s Worcester and Lycée Charles de Gaulle.

-He also runs public Speaking Shakespeare workshops.
+He also runs Speaking Shakespeare workshops that are open to the public.
 These encourage participants to delight in speaking rich, powerful language that can take voices to unexplored zones.
 He takes a non-academic, non-thespian approach - that is also fun.

-Public workshops have included Valentine’s Day Speaking Romeo and Juliet workshops; Mother's Day Explore Shakespeare’s Mothers sessions; Halloween Explore Shakespeare's Ghosts (in Brompton Cemetery) workshops; and sessions on Shakespeare’s sonnets.
+Public events have included Valentine’s Day Speaking Romeo and Juliet workshops; Mother's Day Explore Shakespeare’s Mothers sessions; Halloween Explore Shakespeare's Ghosts workshops in Brompton Cemetery; and sessions on Shakespeare’s sonnets.

-Last year he was keynote speaker at the Brilliant Communicators conference in London.
-His speech, How Shakespeare Can Improve Your Public Speaking, was delivered to an audience of speechwriters for public figures such as the US Ambassador to London, the Archbishop of Canterbury, and a former Swedish prime minister.
+A presentation called How Shakespeare Can Improve Your Public Speaking delivered to an audience of speechwriters for public figures such as the US Ambassador to London, the Archbishop of Canterbury, and a former Swedish prime minister at the Brilliant Communicators conference in London.

-He recently delivered a workshop on The Physicality of Shakespeare's Language to delegates at the European Speechwriters' Network conference at Oxford University.
+A workshop on The Physicality of Shakespeare's Language at the European Speechwriters' Network conference at Oxford University.

-And this year he launched We Sons of World War Two Vets, a podcast about men who fought in World War Two whose stories are told by their sons.
-The latest episode (October '25) is about Royal Navy engineer Nick Wells.
+In Spring 2025, to coincide with the 80th anniversary of VE Day, Matthew launched We Sons of World War Two Vets, a podcast about men who fought in World War Two whose stories are told by their sons.

 Hit "We Sons of WW2 Vets" at the top of this page for details about the podcast series.